rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Can I apply security groups to ports on an instance at boot time?

 No. Security groups can be applied only after the instance is active.
-We are actively working to include this feature in an upcoming release.

 #### What happens when a security group rule is added to the security group?